farcasterxyz/protocol/docs/SPECIFICATION.md

 A Reaction is a relationship between a user and a cast which can be one of several types.

-Reactions are added with a `ReactionAdd` message and removed with a `ReactionRemove` message which share a common body structure.
+Reactions are added with a `ReactionAdd` message and removed with a `ReactionRemove` message which shares a common body structure.

 ```protobuf
 message ReactionBody {